Skip to content

 Open Country Brief

-Spain works best as one strong mainland spine or one mainland-plus-islands decision, not as a casual everything route.
-Start in Madrid for the cleanest rail geometry, or Barcelona when the real brief points northeast, then let the rest of the country follow that logic instead of fighting it.
+Spain works best as one strong mainland spine or one clear mainland-versus-islands decision, not as a casual everything route.
+Start in Madrid for the cleanest rail geometry, Barcelona when the real brief points northeast, or Las Palmas when the Canaries are the point, then let the rest of the country follow that logic instead of fighting it.

 The Alhambra captures Spain's architectural weight and Andalusian pull, but the country still rewards travellers who choose one corridor first instead of trying to touch every famous region at once.